 But when Link does his Item Get pose, the item just floats in midair.
 Link doesn't touch it at all.

 At one point, Jolene says that it has been "100 years" since something happened between her and Linebeck.
 Just how old are those two?

 Most likely it's a literal translation of the Japanese way of saying 'never'/'highly unlikely' - 'You're 100 years too early to beat me!' etc etc. Basically it's a bad translation of 'it was so long ago it's not even worth talking about'.

 How does one press two maps toegether if one had a Nintendo 2DS?

-There should be a sleep mode switch somewhere on it.
-Apparently it does the same thing as shutting one of the other models.
+The 2DS has a sleep switch on the bottom-right corner.
+It functions the same as shutting one of the other models.